Jurassic Park (Sega CD video game): Development and release

 In January 1992, Sega spent an estimated $1 million to purchase the rights to develop a Jurassic Park video game.
 Sega had the rights to use the Jurassic Park logo and some sounds from the film, but none of the characters.
 Elements from Michael Crichton's novel, Jurassic Park, were added into the game.
-It was the first Sega CD video game to be developed entirely in the United States by Sega of America.
+Jurassic Park is the first Sega CD video game to be developed entirely in the United States by Sega of America.

 Initially, the game was to include three different perspectives: top-down, side-scrolling, and first-person.
 Development began on prototype versions of each perspective.
 The game's designers later realized that the game was too big, and decided to concentrate on only one perspective instead.
 The designers chose the first-person perspective which was the most complete prototype out of the three at that point in development.
 The designers scrapped the previous game design and re-began development to redesign everything.
 The designers felt the game would work better as a first-person point-and-click game.
 While point-and-click games were popular on PCs at the time, they were less common on home video game consoles.

 Full motion video (FMV) sequences were created for the game using Cinepak.
 The game's backgrounds are based on actual video footage of geographical locations.
 Sega sent several teams to various locations to film the footage, including Georgia and a swampland in Alabama.
 The development team started with 30 hours of footage and scanned portions of it into Macintosh computers, allowing the team to use the geographical textures and colors in the game.
-Background sketches were created by artist Mimi Doggett, and were then converted into pixels and sprites.
+Background sketches were created by artist Mimi Doggett before being converted into pixels and sprites.
 In addition to appearing in the game, Bakker also provided information to the developers on how the game's dinosaurs should move and behave.
 Bakker shot his video segments in a studio against a white background.
 Afterwards, the footage had to be compressed to be playable on the Sega CD.